rmsk2/rustpwman/README.md

 As the value of `viewer_cmd` you can use `eog` (Gnome) or `xdg-open` on Linux, `open -a Preview` on MacOS and `explorer.exe` under Windows.

-As a default the config file is stored in the users' home directory in a file named `.rustpwman` and you can alternatively edit it by hand instead of calling `rustpwman cfg`.
+As a default the config file is stored in the user's home directory in a file named `.rustpwman` and you can alternatively edit it by hand instead of calling `rustpwman cfg`.
 If the environment variable `PWMAN_CONFIG` is set to a value, then `rustpwman` will interpret its value as the file name of a separate config file.
 This can be useful during testing or when using password files on several WebDAV servers.
 Additionally the option `--cfgfile` can also be used to specify a dedicated config file.
 If it is present the value of the option takes precedence over the contents of the environment variable.